gijit/gi/README.md

 2018 March 6 update
 -------------------
-In major progress, internal release v1.3.7 enables calls into `fmt` (a native package) from any goroutine.
-The threading is still messed up after such calls, so this will be an internal only release.
+Release v1.3.8 re-enables calls into
+`fmt` and the other builtin native
+Go shadowed packages.
+They now work when called from goroutines.

 2018 March 3 update
 -------------------